One thousand penises are amputated and 16 thousand men die of prostate cancer a year

 Check out myths and truths about prostate cancer:

-- The disease always has symptoms (false) – Pain when urinating and bleeding may be related to prostate cancer, especially when there is metastasis, but this is not a rule.
+-The disease always has symptoms (false) – Pain when urinating and bleeding may be related to prostate cancer, especially when there is metastasis, but it is not a rule.

-- Increased PSA test is a sign of prostate cancer (false) – The change may be related to other factors, so monitoring by a professional urologist is important.
+-Increased PSA exam is a sign of prostate cancer (false) – The change may be related to other factors, so monitoring by a professional urologist is important.

-- Black men are more likely to have the disease (true) – This group has 60% more chance and care should be redoubled after 50 years.
+-Black men are more likely to have the disease (true) – This group has 60% more chance and care must be redoubled after 50 years.

-- Those who have a history of cancer in the family are more vulnerable (true) – Heredity increases the risk.
+-Who has a history of cancer in the family is more vulnerable (true) – Heredity increases the risk.
 A first-degree relative with the disease doubles the chance, and two relatives increase the risk fivefold.

 Types of cancer most common among men: